 Attendance Policy: The Committee Chair shall designate a regular time and place of meetings.
 Absence from three regularly scheduled meetings within a committee year (November 1 through October 31), without advance notification to the Chair or staff liaison, shall be construed as resignation.

 Committee appointments are one-year in length – November 1st through October 31st.
-If you are currently serving on a committee and would like to volunteer again for the same committee, please let us know by completing the Committee Application Form on the last page.
+If you are currently serving on a committee and would like to volunteer again for the same committee, please let us know by completing the Committee Application Form below.

 The incoming SMAR President is responsible for Committee appointments.
 Every attempt is made to appoint members to the committee(s) requested; however, in some cases such as Professional Standards and Grievance Committees, consideration is given to a balanced representation from each county, size of firm, position in firm (principal, non-principal), real estate specialty, etc. You will receive an email SMAR confirming your committee appointment(s).